-This is an expert from an op-ed by ITEP Senior Fellow Steve Wamhoff that appeared in Fortune.
+This is an excerpt from an op-ed by ITEP Senior Fellow Steve Wamhoff that appeared in Fortune.

 A last-minute change to the just-passed tax plan that would benefit real estate investors like Donald Trump should surprise no one.
 He loudly opposed 1986 tax reform legislation because it shut down tax shelters for real estate investors like him.
 So, it’s only natural that the Trump-GOP tax plan creates new loopholes for real estate investors and makes the tax code more complicated.